Legoless/Dominus/README.md

 `dominus.sh setup travis`

 This command will generate `.travis.yml` file which is then easily commited to your repository.
 Enter the variables, which are then encrypted using Travis CI private keys.
+It will also configure running of Dominus according to your input.
+If there is a `dominus.cfg` present in the same directory, it will generate `.travis.yml` from the configuration file present.

 # TODO